Tianrong Wu

 Axonometric

 Thus, we propose a structure that functions as both a bridge and housing, aiming to facilitate interaction between the separated areas.
-The generated profits would help alleviate the economic challenges faced by residents.
-Housing units and associated amenities would be provided as customizable modules, which can be connected to pre-installed sockets on the bridge.
+The profits would help ease residents' economic burdens.
+Housing units and amenities would be provided as customizable modules that connect to pre-installed sockets on the bridge.

 Variants